whogiawho/Stocks/README.md

 # Investment and Cooperation are Welcome
 ![alipay](https://github.com/whogiawho/Stocks/blob/master/doc/alipayQrCode.jpg)

+To make it completely auto run, a seperate settings.py containing passwords is needed and not uploaded.
- contact me with whogiawho@gmail.com, thanks!
+Contact me with whogiawho@gmail.com, thanks!